poets-ai/elegy/docs/index.md

 _Elegy is a Neural Networks framework based on Jax and Haiku._

-Elegy implements the Keras API but makes changes to play better with Jax & Haiku and give more flexibility around losses and metrics (more on this soon).
+Elegy implements the Keras API but makes changes to play better with Jax & Haiku and gives more flexibility around losses and metrics (more on this soon).
 Elegy is still in a very early stage, feel free to test it and send us your feedback!

 #### Main Features